Guidelines For Exempt Administrative Staff Recruitment and Hiring

 - Whenever possible, recruitment and preliminary screening interviews should be conducted personally at professional meetings or, if necessary, by telephone.

 - During campus visits by candidates who are women or members of minority groups, opportunity should be provided for them to meet with women or minority members who are currently in administrative and/or faculty positions at the College.

 Because they are conducted with members of the Kenyon community, searches in which there are internal candidates deserve particular attention and consideration.
 As a general principle, internal candidates should undergo the same procedures (presentations, interviews, etc) as external candidates.
 However, to ensure the equitable treatment of all candidates (including internal candidates) during the search process, it is suggested that search committees adhere to the following recommendations:

 - Internal candidates should be advised (particularly if they become a serious candidate for a position in a different department within the College) that the search committee will have access to his/her personnel file and that the candidate's current supervisor will be contacted as a reference.

 - Communications sent in writing to external candidates should, if possible, be made in writing to internal candidates.
 In any case, all communications should be clear, unambiguous, and agreed upon by the department or search committee.

 - The internal candidate should receive the same consideration and courtesy during the interview process as do the other candidates.

-- An internal candidate should not be informed that he/she has not been selected for an interview until all confirmations are received from those who were selected.
-However, if the internal candidate is no longer being considered, it is only thoughtful and courteous to inform him/her of that decision.
+- An internal candidate should not be informed that they have not been selected for an interview until all confirmations are received from those who were selected.
+However, if the internal candidate is no longer being considered, it is only thoughtful and courteous to inform them of that decision.

 - When a decision is made to offer a position to an external candidate, the internal candidate should not be informed until the offer has been made and accepted.